uwynnn/Re-center-s-cursor-for-Minecraft-Bedrock/README.md

 Hi!
-I made a simple script to make minecraft bedrock better.
+I made a simple program to make minecraft bedrock better.

+Pre-requisites:
+LeviLauncher for Windows

 Installation:
 Just download the file and execute it.
 Ctrl + C to stop the process.